 - For example, if you're building an app for your custom firewall data, set up a data input to index this data.
-You can optionally set up a custom index to keep this data segregated from the rest of your Splunk install.
+You can optionally set up a custom index to keep this data segregated from the rest of your Splunk Enterprise instance.

 - Objects include data visualization components, like saved searches and reports, as well as UI components to display these, such as views and dashboards.

 - Web development tools

 - If you're doing advanced customization, we strongly suggest you use one of these tools.

 - If you're using Firefox, you'll want to check out Firebug.

 - IE8 has a built-in console in the Tools menu, under Developer Tools.

 - Safari 4 also has a built-in console.
 First you have to enable the develop menu for the menu bar under Preferences > Advanced Tab.
 Check Show Developer Menu in menu bar.
 Then select Develop > Show web inspector.